tinacms/tina.io/content/docs/tina-folder/overview.md

 ### `TinaDynamicProvider.js`

-This file lazy loads the `TinaProvider.js` to ensure that tina is only loaded in edit mode and does not effect your production bundle.
+This file lazily loads `TinaProvider.js` to ensure that tina is only loaded in edit mode and does not increase the size of your production bundle.

 ## `queries` folder (*optional*)